mzattera/v4j/docs/005/index.md

 ![Slots](images/Slots Table.PNG)

-In some cases, the word structure can be ambiguous, since a glyph can occupy any of 2 available slots (e.g. the term 'y' can be seen as a 'y' either in slot 1 or slot 11); following some further [analysis on word structure](../007), when decomposing a word, I always put each glyph in the rightmost possible position.
+In some cases, the word structure can be ambiguous, since a glyph can occupy any of 2 available slots (e.g. the word type 'y' can be seen as a 'y' either in slot 1 or slot 11); following some further [analysis on word structure](../007), when decomposing a word, I always put each glyph in the rightmost possible position.
-Notice this is a "weak" rule that is quite arbitrary and has no impact on which terms can or cannot be described by this model.
+Notice this is a "weak" rule that is quite arbitrary and has no impact on which word types can or cannot be described by this model.

-To exemplify this concept, I show how some common terms can be decomposed in slots;
+To exemplify this concept, I show how some common word types can be decomposed in slots;

 ```
 'daiin'